Entry requirements for the UK after 1 October 2021

 An application is pending with the EU Settlement Scheme

-If an application to the EU Settlement Scheme has been made for pre settled status or settled status but a decision is awaited, EU, EEA and Swiss citizens can continue to use their national identity card to enter the UK after 1 October 2021.
+If an application to the EU Settlement Scheme has been made for pre-settled status or settled status but a decision is awaited, EU, EEA and Swiss citizens can continue to use their national identity cards to enter the UK after 1 October 2021.
 This applies if the application was made to the EU Settlement Scheme prior to 30 June 2021 but a decision is awaited.

 If an EU, EEA or Swiss national has been authorised to receive planned healthcare in the UK under the ‘S2 arrangement’ or is chaperoning an individual who has, they can, beyond 1 October 2021, continue to enter the UK by showing an EU, EEA or Swiss national ID card.

 The individual has an EU Settlement Scheme Family Permit